 - Signpost to other sources of help such as information on welfare rights and benefits, family support groups for specific conditions.

-For more information read the Lothian Self-Management project page.
+For more information read the Lothian Self-Management Service page.

 We provide workshops for kinship and foster carers which covers a range of healthcare topics relevant to children and young people in care.
 We also provide information resources for foster and kinship carers.

-For more information read the Looked After Children and Young People’s project page.
+For more information read the Looked After Children and Young People’s Service page.

 Information and Resources